jaredly/geometricart/Roadmap.md

 - [x] also, clip + inset is /not/ working!
 Maybe the resulting path is abnormal somehow? needs to be simplified?
 	- yay fixed

+- [ ] um lots more bugs thoughhhh

 ## [ ] Better colors!

+- Ok, so the issue is: We're following the clip to the end, for some reason. and then coming back.

 - pleeease give me a color picker, really anything I need it.

+also, can i autogenerate palette colors? like hmm I don't super want to have to implement kmeans https://twitter.com/GalaxyKate/status/1462258231963791361/photo/3

+so first, filter out anything with saturation < 0.5 and anything too light or too dark

+then, we just have hues

+so first, I'll normalize all saturations and then bin hues

+so, kmeans is interesting. but maybe not the ticket? idk.

+ok, have a button that is "pick the top x colors for me"

+ok, also, I want to be able to edit a palette with the image in front of me?
+Like select a whole palette from an image.

 ## [x] CLIP BUGS